Advantages of Taking the SAT Test

 What Are the Benefits of Taking the SAT?

-Opens Doors To College Admissions: Honors, Athletics And Transfer Programs
+Opens Doors to College Admissions, Honors, Athletics, and Transfer Programs

-SAT Connects With Scholarship And Financial Assistance
+SAT Connects With Scholarships and Financial Assistance

-Complements Or Elevates Your GPA
+Complements or Elevates Your GPA

 Builds Your Innate Skills